 Note: We will try to keep our guide updated as new information is published about the 2021 event but, if you're in any doubt, please rely on information from the final official 2021 riders pack/event information and rules.
 This guide does not cover everything contained in those documents - you should read them!

 Mallorca 312 and coronavirus (Covid-19): the 2020 event was cancelled due to Covid.
-As at 21 December 2020, the official website says that the next Mallorca 312 will be held on 24 April 2021, but no further information is available.
-We will update this guide in due course.
+As at 15 June 2021, the official website states that the next Mallorca 312 will be held on 24 October 2021 (with a virtual Mallorca 312 on 24 April 2021).
+Keep checking official sources for the latest news.

 What is Mallorca 312?